 It was time to head for Punta Arenas for me, with Charlie staying behind for another day or two and considering returning to Torres del Paine.
 I was smelling blood in the water for Ushuaia and my plan was to cross on the ferry to Porvenir and take the gravel coast road east to Rio Grande.
-Punta Arenas, being a trade free zone, also contained a dealer or two known for purchasing motorcycles.
-A rider I had met previously on a 1200 GS had gotten and almost market value offer on his bike, but he decided he wanted to keep it.
+Punta Arenas, being a trade free zone, also contained a dealer or two known for purchasing motorcycles from adventure travelers.
+Some guys will ride their bikes down to Ushuaia, then sell them in the free zone to other riders or dealers.
+Riders from other countries are free to purchase a motorcycle that way and it is free to ravel with, whereas Argentinian riders can also purchase a bike in the free zone, however it cannot leave the Patagonia region, as I understand it.
+A rider I had met previously on a 1200 GS had gotten an almost market value offer on his bike, but he decided he wanted to keep it.
 As an option, I decided to get a quote on my bike which is currently sporting just over 74,000 miles, and if the offer was a good one, that would be another option.
 I could sell, keeping the accessories and fly back to the US with enough saved on shipping to purchase another low mileage moto in the US.

 The ferry from Puerto Natales to Puerto Montt... one of my options